maphew/zadam-trilium-wiki/Troubleshooting.md

 ### Backend logs

-Trilium logs important events and errors into `trilium-data/logs` directory.
+Trilium logs important events and errors into `logs` directory (inside [[data directory]]).
 These logs are very helpful in debugging problems so please attach the latest ones with your bug report.
 You don't have to worry, they don't contain any sensitive information about your notes.

 ### Anonymized database